isc-projects/stork/doc/devel.rst

 benchmark result before and after the changes is a good practice to ensure that the goals of the changes are achieved.

-Similarly, adding a new logic to a function often causes performance degradation, and careful examination of the benchmark result drop for that function may be a driver for improving efficiency of the new code.
+Similarly, adding new logic to a function often causes performance degradation, and careful examination of the benchmark result drop for that function may drive improved efficiency of the new code.

 Short Testing Mode
 ------------------

-It is possible to filter out long running unit tests.
-Set the ``short`` variable to `true` on the command line:
+It is possible to filter out long-running unit tests, by setting the ``short`` variable to ``true`` on the command line:

 .. code:: console